javgh/bridgewalker/doc/api.md

  * `type`: There are three different types of quotes:
    * `amount_based_on_btc`: The user wants to send out a specific amount of bitcoins.
 The amount field specifies this amount.
-   * `amount_based_on_usd_before_fees`: The user wants to send a specific Euro amount to a recipient.
+   * `amount_based_on_usd_before_fees`: The user wants to send a specific euro amount to a recipient.
 The server will calculate an equivalent Bitcoin amount and also the fees, which the user will have to pay in addition.
-   * `amount_based_on_usd_after_fees`: The user wants to spend no more than a specific Euro amount.
-The server will pick the outgoing Bitcoin amount in such a way, that its Euro equivalent plus any occuring fees add up to the amount given by the user.
+   * `amount_based_on_usd_after_fees`: The user wants to spend no more than a specific euro amount.
+The server will pick the outgoing Bitcoin amount in such a way, that its euro equivalent plus any occuring fees add up to the amount given by the user.
  * `amount`: The amount to be used in all calculations.
-This is either interpreted as Satoshis or as an Euro amount * 10 ^ 5, depending on what type of request is being made.
+This is either interpreted as Satoshis or as an euro amount * 10 ^ 5, depending on what type of request is being made.

 Reply in case of success: